GoogleCloudPlatform/service-broker-samples/link-shortener/README.md

 This example Spring application is an enterprise-ready link-shortener.
 The URL shortener has the following behaviour:

- * URLs internal to your own domain (via the `shortener.internal.domain` application variable) get redirected to.
+ * URLs internal to your own domain get automatically redirected.
  * URLs on the Internet get vulnerability scanned:
    * If the URL is malicious, the redirect is blocked.
    * If the URL is benign, the user is shown a preview of the site and clicking through opens in a new tab to protect privacy.